 Now let me just say that I think that the vast majority of college admissions officers are honorable people.
 They believe in their mission to open up higher education to a wide variety of young people.
 The believe that universities are engines of social mobility, and they may believe (against the evidence) that the holistic process of admissions is as fair and transparent as possible.
 They try hard to balance the needs of the institution they serve while offering opportunity for deserving young people.

-And yet, given the extraordinarily subjective nature of this process.
-How can we really trust that the application my son or daughter submits to a particular college will get a fair shake?
-Since the process is emphatically not transparent, and since the judgments being rendered seem—from the outside—totally capricious and random, why would I believe the calming rhetoric coming from admissions offices?
+And yet, given the extraordinarily subjective nature of this process how can we really trust that the application my son or daughter submits to a particular college will get a fair shake?
+Since the process is emphatically not transparent, and since the judgments being rendered seem—from the outside—completely random, why would I believe the calming rhetoric coming from admissions offices?

-For many, college admission is a very high stakes game.
-If the success or failure of my daughter’s application turns on the subjective judgment of a couple of anonymous people in the admission office.
-And not on any objective indicators like test scores—how can I be confident that the process works?
+For many, college admissions is a very high stakes game.
+If the success or failure of my daughter’s application turns on the subjective judgment of a couple of anonymous people in the admission office and not on any objective indicators like test scores—how can I be confident that the process works?

 A great number of families do not trust that the process works.
 So, they hire independent college consultants to help them navigate the mysterious world of college admission.
 These families understand the inherently subjective nature of the process and engage specialists to help give their kids an edge.